poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 ---
 When I wanted to start testing my Express app I had so many questions; do I need an Express app?
 What should I test?
 What should I mock?
 Should I mock the database too?
 Why did my father leave me when I was 4?

-There might not be a "correct" answer to the questions above, but I've found an approach that not only works but is also something that I find it easy to wrap my head around.
+There might not be a "correct" answer to the questions above, but I've found an approach that not only works but is also something that I find easy to wrap my head around.

 Our goal is to test individual middleware functions (so called **handlers**) to make sure that they respond with the expected output for any given input.